HZcohort/DiNetxify/README.md

 ```

 - **phenotype_data_path** – path to your one **Phenotype data** file (CSV or TSV).
-- **column_names** – dictionary mapping the required variable names (e.g., `Participant ID`, `Index date`, `End date`, `Sex`) to the corresponding headers in your file.
-Include `Exposure` for cohort and matched cohort designs, and `Match ID` for matched cohort designs.
+- **column_names** – dictionary mapping the required variable names (e.g., `'Participant ID'`, `'Index date'`, `'End date'`, `'Sex'`) to the corresponding headers in your file.
+Include `'Exposure'` for cohort and matched cohort designs, and `'Match ID'` for matched cohort designs.
 - **covariates** – list of additional covariate names.
 Provide an empty list if none.
 The method automatically detects and converts variable types.
-Records with missing values in continuous variables are removed, while missing values in categorical variables form an NA category.
+Records with missing values in continuous variables are removed, while missing values in categorical variables form an `NA` category.

 #### Optional parameters:

 - **is_single_sex** – set to `True` if the dataset contains only one sex.
 Default is `False`.
 - **force** – set to `True` to overwrite existing data in the object.
 Default is `False`, which raises an error if data already exist.

-#### After data loading:
+#### After loading data:

-After loading data, you can inspect basic information (e.g., number of individuals, average follow-up time) by printing the data object:
+After loading **phenotype data**, you can inspect basic information (e.g., number of individuals, average follow-up time) by printing the `data` object:

 ```python
 print(data)